What Is a Spouse Visa

 Please note that such changes are not guaranteed by law but are subject to review by the immigration authorities.
 For further assistance, please contact the Gyoseishoshi Ishinagi Office.

-Application Process and Estimated Timeline for a Spouse Visa
+Spouse Visa Application Process and Typical Timeline

-When Inviting Your Spouse from Overseas
+Bringing Your Spouse from Overseas (Certificate of Eligibility)

 We will check if the Certificate of Eligibility can be approved and identify any issues.
 Consultations are available by phone, email, online (Zoom or Line), or in person.
 Please feel free to contact us.